grscheller/scheller-linux-archive/notes/wisdom.md

 * An army travels on its stomach.
   * (Napoleon)
 * Apathy, not hate, is the opposite of love.
-* Keep your opponent uncentered and off balance.
+* Keep your opponent not centered and off balance.
+Don't let him go the same to you.
 * Just because I am paranoid doesn't mean I don't have enemies.
   * (Woody Allen)
 * Be helpful, not hurtful.
 Be friendly, not nasty.
 No sense making enemies unnecessarily.
 Choose your friends carefully.
 You want people to want you to succeed, not hope you fail.